emmanpbarrameda/scrollify-php/README.md

 This PHP file will handle the inclusion of necessary resources for the scroll progress bar.

+Next, `place the scrollify_php.php in your project directory.`

 ### 2. Include Required Asset Files

 Next, download the required CSS and JS files for the scroll progress bar from the CDN: